Federerer/Notifications.Wpf/README.md

             }, cancel);
 ```
 Just send null as progress count that change bar to "running line".

+##### Progress will calculate approximate waiting time and show it in left bottom corner, if u not need it - set progress.WaitingTimer.BaseWaitingMessage = null, or set it in intializer

 #### Simple text with OnClick & OnClose actions:
 ```C#